 It’s Likely Missing the Small Equipment

 It should be noted that schedules in office and multifamily buildings do get changed for maintenance purposes, and are sometimes not changed back.
 This is a serious issue that can lead to large spikes in operating costs and put tenant health or comfort in jeopardy.
-As such, there should be a building performance solution in place to ensure that operators are notified immediately if any equipment remains on when it should be off or visa-versa.
+As such, there should be smart building technologies in place to ensure that operators are notified immediately if any equipment remains on when it should be off or visa-versa.

 There is no reason that this function cannot be done with software that utilizes BMS data.
 The issue is that there will be large blind spots because most building management systems do not control smaller equipment.
 Because the cost to install, maintain, and utilize is so high, most properties with a BMS only have it installed on the major loads, such as large HVAC equipment and lighting.
 With limited resources, it makes sense to focus on the building systems that will have the largest impact on operating expenses and tenant comfort.